Simply put, 1950’s Duchess of Idaho is fun.

 Suddenly, Esther found herself juggling the demands of both motherhood and stardom.
-And some of the things expected of her as a movie star mom during the heyday of the studio system are shocking.
-As Esther would say in her autobiography [aff. link],
+It wasn’t easy.
+Some of the things expected of her as a movie star mom during the heyday of the studio system are shocking.
+As Esther shared in her autobiography [aff. link]:

 “In my era of Hollywood, the studio owned everything, including the baby.”

 Just three months after giving birth, Esther was expected to open her home to the MGM publicity department so the studio could capitalize on the new baby.
 It was just part of the job for Esther and every other MGM star who started a family:

 “Basically, your child was a prop.
 Despite all the promises that the photographers would be very tasteful and respectful of your privacy, you knew you had to have the prettiest nursery in the world or it would look bad.
 You knew you’d better have an adorable child ready for the camera, and that baby better not be having a bad day,..If the baby was crying or tired when the press arrived, that was your fault…